rishivejani15/task-management-app/README.md

-# 📝 Task Manager App
+# 📝 Task Management App

 A beautiful and minimal Flutter app to manage your daily tasks with support for local storage, dark mode, and modern UI.